melop/simMSG/README.md

 After installation of these packages, you may need to update paths for python, R and perl in the runsimmsg.sh shell script.
 Installation on a server environment may be further complicated by security settings and permissions, in which case you should check with the system administrator.

 III.
-Setting up the configuration file for simMSG simMSG has many parameters that go into the simulation (see Table at the end of the user manual) but many of these parameters have default values that can reasonably be used in most cases.
+Setting up the configuration file for simMSG: simMSG has many parameters that go into the simulation (see Table at the end of the user manual) but many of these parameters have default values that can reasonably be used in most cases.

 Users set parameters by editing the configuration file (.cfg file).
 We recommend copying the example configuration file (example_simmsg_config.cfg) to a new file name and editing this file.
 The parameters that must be specified by the user are: